Amphetamine Addiction Withdrawal

 The duration and severity of the symptoms depend on the dose and how long the user was taking amphetamines.
 Heavy users may experience certain symptoms, such as anhedonia and cravings, for weeks, months, or even years.
 2

-Withdrawing from Amphetamine: Treatment Methods and Options for Help
+Treatment Methods and Options Amphetamine Withdrawal

+Amphetamine withdrawal programs include detox centers, inpatient detox, and outpatient detox.
+Amphetamine withdrawal treatment programs provide medical professionals who can supervise and monitor the process of detoxification and withdrawal.
 No medications have been approved for the treatment of amphetamine withdrawal.
 But the medical staff can prescribe medications to manage certain symptoms, such as antidepressants for depression.

 Treatment options include: